JAK2 (V617F) Mutation Reflex Testing

 • Aids in the assessment of suspected MPNs

-• Use to detect the JAK2 V617F variant in peripheral blood or bone marrow
+• Use to quantify the JAK2 V617F variant in peripheral blood or bone marrow

-• Aids in the assessment of MPN when diagnosis of polycythemia vera is suspected
+• Aids in the workup of suspected MPNs

-For detailed information on the testing strategy for MPN, including use of genetic testing for variants in the CALR and MPL genes, see the ARUP Consult Myeloproliferative Neoplasms topic.
+For detailed information on the testing strategy for MPNs, including use of genetic testing for variants in the CALR and MPL genes, refer to the ARUP Consult Myeloproliferative Neoplasms topic.

 Genetics